-Poll Average Shows Sanders Far More Able to Beat Trump, Hillary Sinking
+Poll Shows Sanders Far More Able to Beat Trump Than Hillary

 The new polls come after a raucous week in the Democratic primary process, when a Democratic convention in Nevada revealed dictatorial behavior on the part of pro-Clinton state party officials.
 The conduct of the convention by party leaders generated outrage which was then subject to wildly inaccurate characterizations by party leaders and in the media.
 The mainstream media, including the New York Times and AP, asserted that chairs had been thrown, even though extensive video of the event shows this to be an outright falsehood.